Article first published November 2015, updated February 2019.

 Send the offer on the actual birthdate

 More than half (55%) of birthday emails are sent on the exact birthdate.
 About 38% of birthday emails are sent one to three weeks prior to the birthday.
 A growing trend is also sending an offer at the start of the subscriber’s birthday month to give them plenty of time to take action and to provide you plenty of time to send a few reminders.
+Regardless, automated birthday emails are the name of the game.

 Send a reminder